phockett/tmo-dev/README.md

 # tmo-dev
 Dev and scratch space for tmo analysis routines dev.

+**SACLA branch (May 2021)**

+- Minor IO modifications to work with SACLA data.
+- Some additional SACLA-specific routines added.
+Thanks to the SACLA team for these!

 ## Overview

 Aims: develop some python classes for high(ish) level data analysis, including interactive plotting.